Signing In to the Student Testing Site

 Figure 1.
 Student Sign-In screen

-- In the First Name field, students enter their first name as it appears in CALPADS.
+- In the First Name field, the student enters a first name as it appears in TOMS.

-- In the Student ID field, students enter their SSID as it appears in CALPADS.
+- In the Student ID field, the student enters an SSID as it appears in TOMS.

 Figure 2.
 Sample session ID

-- Students select the [Sign In] button.
-The Is This You? page appears (shown in figure 3).
+- The student selects the [Sign In] button.
+The Is This You? screen appears (shown in figure 3).